 A high priority in this class is placed on attendance and preparation.
 Attendance in class is something I take very seriously.
 One learns not by attendance when convenient and cramming for exams, but by regular engagement with the material, both written and verbal.
 I can't possibly test for everything, and I assume by virtue of being in class and being awake (another expectation!), you'll be learning far more than I can examine you on.
 Hence: the significant portion of your grade that is placed on attendance.

 At the beginning of every class session between January 16 and February 13 (five class sessions), a quiz will be held.
 Each quiz will cover material from the previous class session combined with the assigned readings for the day.
 Missing one class and the quiz given that day will constitute 10% of your final grade.
+Note: you must be on time for class in order to take the quiz.

 Participation and Class Behavior